Just transition: International policy

-At the 2015 United Nations Climate Change Conference in Paris, France, or COP 21, unions and just transition advocates convinced the Parties to include language regarding just transition and the creation of decent work in the Paris Agreement’s preamble.
+At the 2015 United Nations Climate Change Conference in Paris, France, or COP 21, unions and just transition advocates convinced the Parties to include language regarding just transition and the creation of decent work in the Paris Agreement's preamble.

 At the 2018 United Nations Climate Change Conference in Katowice, Poland, or COP 24, the Heads of State and Government adopted the Solidarity and Just Transition Silesia Declaration, highlighting the importance of just transition as mentioned in the Paris Agreement, the ILO's Guidelines, and the United Nations 2030 Agenda for Sustainable Development.
 The Declaration encourages all relevant United Nations agencies to proceed with its implementation and consider the issue of just transition when drafting and implementing parties' nationally determined contributions, or NDCs.

-At COP26, the European Investment Bank announced a set of just transition common principles agreed upon with multilateral development banks, which also align with the Paris Agreement.
+At COP26, the European Investment Bank announced a set of Just Transition common principles agreed upon with multilateral development banks, which also align with the Paris Agreement.
 The principles refer to focusing financing on the transition to net zero carbon economies, while keeping socioeconomic effects in mind, along with policy engagement and plans for inclusion and gender equality, all aiming to deliver long-term economic transformation.

 The African Development Bank, Asian Development Bank, Islamic Development Bank, Council of Europe Development Bank, Asian Infrastructure Investment Bank, European Bank for Reconstruction and Development, New Development Bank, and Inter-American Development Bank are among the multilateral development banks that have vowed to uphold the principles of climate change mitigation and a Just Transition.
 The World Bank Group also contributed.

+In 2021, South Africa signed at COP26 the South Africa Just Energy Transition Investment Plan (JET-IP), a $8.5bn deal to help South Africa decarbonise its economy.

+In 2022, two countries - Indonesia and Vietnam - were invited to take part in a Just Energy Transition Partnership (JETP) framework which aims at mobilizing more than USD 35 billion of public and private financing to support a just energy transition in the two countries.

+Nationally Determined Contributions (NDCs) are climate action plans that countries develop and submit under the Paris Agreement, outlining how they plan to adapt to climate change and reduce their greenhouse gas emissions.
+As of 31 October 2022, 65 countries and territories refer to "just transition" in their NDCs, 29 countries refer to "just transition" in their Long-Term (mitigation) Strategies (LTS), and 24 countries refer to "just transition" in both their NDCs and LTS.
+Just transition principles are mentioned in 38% of Nationally Determined Contributions and 56% of Long-Term Strategies.
+Of the NDCs that reference a just transition, there is no significant difference between whether the country is developed or developing.